kebaldwi/DNAC-TEMPLATES/LABS/LAB-3-Advanced-Automation/README-old.md

    ![json](./images/ise-menu.png?raw=true "Import JSON")

-3. On the PxGrid Settings page select both of the available options and click Save to allow DNA Center to integrate.
+3. On the PxGrid Settings page select both of the available options and click Save to allow Catalyst Center to integrate.

    ![json](./images/ise-pxgrid-settings.png?raw=true "Import JSON")
    ![json](./images/ise-pxgrid-setup.png?raw=true "Import JSON")

-### Step 2 - ***DNA Center and ISE Integration***
+### Step 2 - ***Catalyst Center and ISE Integration***

 1. Open a web browser on the Windows Workstation Jump host.
-Open a connection to Dna Center and select the hamburger menu icon and navigate to the System > Settings menu item.
+Open a connection to Catalyst Center and select the hamburger menu icon and navigate to the System > Settings menu item.

    ![json](./images/dnac-system-settings.png?raw=true "Import JSON")